Karen BeckerProfessor of Cello

 DMA in Cello Performance, University of Texas at Austin

 Becker received her Doctor of Musical Arts and Master of Music degrees from the University of Texas at Austin and the Bachelor of Music degree from Ohio University.
 Her teachers have included her father David Becker, Leighton Conkling, Roger Drinkall, and internationally renowned string pedagogue Phyllis Young.
 She has served as cello professor on the faculty of Truman State University and as String Project teacher at the University of Texas.
-Currently, she is Professor of Cello at the University of Nebraska, Lincoln, principal cellist of Lincoln’s Symphony Orchestra and director of the UNL/LPS (University of Nebraska/Lincoln Public Schools) String Project.
+Currently, she is Professor of Cello at the University of Nebraska, Lincoln, principal cellist of Lincoln’s Symphony Orchestra and director of the University of Nebraska and Lincoln Public Schools String Project.
+An avid cyclist, she enjoys endurance cycling and participating in century rides.